 What Does the Vulnerability Management Training Course Cover?

-In our free online Fundamentals of Vulnerability Management training course, you will learn to use popular scanning tools, how to prepare and deliver accurate progress reports, and how to implement improved system coverage.
+In our online Fundamentals of Vulnerability Management training course, you will learn to use popular scanning tools, how to prepare and deliver accurate progress reports, and how to implement improved system coverage.
 You will have a thorough understanding of vulnerability assessment and management and will be prepared to provide your organization with the knowledge and oversight required to automatically determine weaknesses (internally and externally) in network processes, report those vulnerabilities, and resolve them.
 This vulnerability management training is self-paced and contains 1.2 hours of clock time for the included lessons.
 Upon finishing the course, you will have earned 1.2 CEU/CPE and you will receive a Certificate of Completion.

 Why Take the Vulnerability Management Class?